AsterAether/CharacterCustomizer/config_values.md

 * **DashInvulnerability:** If Commando should be invulnerable while dashing.
 * **DashInvulnerabilityTimer:** How long Commando should be invincible for when dashing.
 Only active when DashInvulnerability is on.
 0 = For the whole dash.
 * **DashResetsSecondCooldown:** If the dash should reset the cooldown of the second ability.
-* **FireFMJBaseMaxStock:** FireFMJ: Maximum number of charges this skill can carry.
-* **FireFMJBaseRechargeInterval:** FireFMJ: How long it takes for this skill to recharge after being used.
-* **FireFMJBeginSkillCooldownOnSkillEnd:** FireFMJ: Whether or not the cooldown waits until it leaves the set state
-* **FireFMJCanceledFromSprinting:** FireFMJ: Sprinting will actively cancel this ability.
-* **FireFMJIsBullets:** FireFMJ: Whether or not it has bullet reload behavior
-* **FireFMJIsCombatSkill:** FireFMJ: Whether or not this is considered a combat skill.
-* **FireFMJMustKeyPress:** FireFMJ: The skill can't be activated if the key is held.
-* **FireFMJNoSprint:** FireFMJ: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **FireFMJRechargeStock:** FireFMJ: How much stock to restore on a recharge.
-* **FireFMJRequiredStock:** FireFMJ: How much stock is required to activate this skill.
-* **FireFMJShootDelay:** FireFMJ: Time between bullets for bullet-style weapons
-* **FireFMJStockToConsume:** FireFMJ: How much stock to deduct when the skill is activated.
 * **FirePistolBaseMaxStock:** FirePistol: Maximum number of charges this skill can carry.
+* **FirePistolBaseMaxStock:** FirePistol: Maximum number of charges this skill can carry.
+* **FirePistolBaseMaxStock:** FirePistol: Maximum number of charges this skill can carry.
+* **FirePistolBaseMaxStock:** FirePistol: Maximum number of charges this skill can carry.
 * **FirePistolBaseRechargeInterval:** FirePistol: How long it takes for this skill to recharge after being used.
+* **FirePistolBaseRechargeInterval:** FirePistol: How long it takes for this skill to recharge after being used.
+* **FirePistolBaseRechargeInterval:** FirePistol: How long it takes for this skill to recharge after being used.
+* **FirePistolBaseRechargeInterval:** FirePistol: How long it takes for this skill to recharge after being used.
 * **FirePistolBeginSkillCooldownOnSkillEnd:** FirePistol: Whether or not the cooldown waits until it leaves the set state
+* **FirePistolBeginSkillCooldownOnSkillEnd:** FirePistol: Whether or not the cooldown waits until it leaves the set state
+* **FirePistolBeginSkillCooldownOnSkillEnd:** FirePistol: Whether or not the cooldown waits until it leaves the set state
+* **FirePistolBeginSkillCooldownOnSkillEnd:** FirePistol: Whether or not the cooldown waits until it leaves the set state
 * **FirePistolCanceledFromSprinting:** FirePistol: Sprinting will actively cancel this ability.
+* **FirePistolCanceledFromSprinting:** FirePistol: Sprinting will actively cancel this ability.
+* **FirePistolCanceledFromSprinting:** FirePistol: Sprinting will actively cancel this ability.
+* **FirePistolCanceledFromSprinting:** FirePistol: Sprinting will actively cancel this ability.
 * **FirePistolIsBullets:** FirePistol: Whether or not it has bullet reload behavior
+* **FirePistolIsBullets:** FirePistol: Whether or not it has bullet reload behavior
+* **FirePistolIsBullets:** FirePistol: Whether or not it has bullet reload behavior
+* **FirePistolIsBullets:** FirePistol: Whether or not it has bullet reload behavior
 * **FirePistolIsCombatSkill:** FirePistol: Whether or not this is considered a combat skill.
+* **FirePistolIsCombatSkill:** FirePistol: Whether or not this is considered a combat skill.
+* **FirePistolIsCombatSkill:** FirePistol: Whether or not this is considered a combat skill.
+* **FirePistolIsCombatSkill:** FirePistol: Whether or not this is considered a combat skill.
 * **FirePistolMustKeyPress:** FirePistol: The skill can't be activated if the key is held.
+* **FirePistolMustKeyPress:** FirePistol: The skill can't be activated if the key is held.
+* **FirePistolMustKeyPress:** FirePistol: The skill can't be activated if the key is held.
+* **FirePistolMustKeyPress:** FirePistol: The skill can't be activated if the key is held.
 * **FirePistolNoSprint:** FirePistol: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FirePistolNoSprint:** FirePistol: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FirePistolNoSprint:** FirePistol: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FirePistolNoSprint:** FirePistol: Whether or not the usage of this skill is mutually exclusive with sprinting.
 * **FirePistolRechargeStock:** FirePistol: How much stock to restore on a recharge.
+* **FirePistolRechargeStock:** FirePistol: How much stock to restore on a recharge.
+* **FirePistolRechargeStock:** FirePistol: How much stock to restore on a recharge.
+* **FirePistolRechargeStock:** FirePistol: How much stock to restore on a recharge.
 * **FirePistolRequiredStock:** FirePistol: How much stock is required to activate this skill.
+* **FirePistolRequiredStock:** FirePistol: How much stock is required to activate this skill.
+* **FirePistolRequiredStock:** FirePistol: How much stock is required to activate this skill.
+* **FirePistolRequiredStock:** FirePistol: How much stock is required to activate this skill.
 * **FirePistolShootDelay:** FirePistol: Time between bullets for bullet-style weapons
+* **FirePistolShootDelay:** FirePistol: Time between bullets for bullet-style weapons
+* **FirePistolShootDelay:** FirePistol: Time between bullets for bullet-style weapons
+* **FirePistolShootDelay:** FirePistol: Time between bullets for bullet-style weapons
 * **FirePistolStockToConsume:** FirePistol: How much stock to deduct when the skill is activated.
+* **FirePistolStockToConsume:** FirePistol: How much stock to deduct when the skill is activated.
+* **FirePistolStockToConsume:** FirePistol: How much stock to deduct when the skill is activated.
+* **FirePistolStockToConsume:** FirePistol: How much stock to deduct when the skill is activated.
 * **LaserDamageCoefficient:** Damage coefficient for the secondary laser, in percent.
 * **PistolBaseDuration:** Base duration for the pistol shot, in percent.
 (Attack Speed)
 * **PistolDamageCoefficient:** Damage coefficient for the pistol, in percent.
 * **PistolHitLowerBarrageCooldown:** If the pistol hit should lower the Barrage Skill cooldown.
 Needs to have PistolHitLowerBarrageCooldownPercent set to work
 * **PistolHitLowerBarrageCooldownPercent:** The amount in percent that the current cooldown of the Barrage Skill should be lowered by.
 Needs to have PistolHitLowerBarrageCooldownPercent set.
-* **RollBaseMaxStock:** Roll: Maximum number of charges this skill can carry.
-* **RollBaseRechargeInterval:** Roll: How long it takes for this skill to recharge after being used.
-* **RollBeginSkillCooldownOnSkillEnd:** Roll: Whether or not the cooldown waits until it leaves the set state
-* **RollCanceledFromSprinting:** Roll: Sprinting will actively cancel this ability.
-* **RollIsBullets:** Roll: Whether or not it has bullet reload behavior
-* **RollIsCombatSkill:** Roll: Whether or not this is considered a combat skill.
-* **RollMustKeyPress:** Roll: The skill can't be activated if the key is held.
-* **RollNoSprint:** Roll: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **RollRechargeStock:** Roll: How much stock to restore on a recharge.
-* **RollRequiredStock:** Roll: How much stock is required to activate this skill.
-* **RollShootDelay:** Roll: Time between bullets for bullet-style weapons
-* **RollStockToConsume:** Roll: How much stock to deduct when the skill is activated.
 # Artificer
 * **ArtificerBaseAcceleration:** Artificer: The base acceleration of your survivor
 * **ArtificerBaseArmor:** Artificer: The base armor of your survivor